 The keystone effect is widely seen in projectors.
 It refers to the trapezoidal image caused by improper placement and positioning angles.
 The projector should be placed on a flat surface and should be perpendicular to the screen centerline.
 Luckily, most projectors have a keystone correction feature to make the image rectangular.

 In terms of keystone direction, there are 4 kinds of keystone correction in the market, including horizontal keystone, vertical keystone, four-direction keystone, and six-direction keystone.
 In terms of keystone mode, it can be divided into auto keystone and manual keystone.

-Generally, four-direction Keystone and six-direction Keystone are better than independent horizontal Keystone and vertical Keystone.
+Generally, four-direction Keystones and six-direction Keystones are better than independent horizontal Keystones and vertical Keystones.

 A horizontal keystone can adjust the image horizontally while a vertical keystone adjusts the projection image vertically.